Th3Fr33m4n/amxmodx/README.md

  <img src="https://github.com/alliedmodders/amxmodx/blob/master/editor/studio/AMXXLarge.bmp"/>
 </p>

+This is a [APG] Clan modified version of AMX Mod X with some of the fixes for HLSDK, Metamod Header files and TFCX Module.

-**AMX Mod X** is a [Metamod](https://github.com/jkivilin/metamod-p) plugin for [Half-Life 1](https://github.com/ValveSoftware/halflife).
+**AMX Mod X** is a [Metamod](https://github.com/APGRoboCop/metamod-p) plugin for [Half-Life 1](https://github.com/ValveSoftware/halflife).
 It provides comprehensive scripting for the game engine and its mods.
 Scripts can intercept network messages, log events, commands, client commands, set cvars, modify entities, and more.
 AMX Mod X also has a system for extending native scripting through modules, leading to outside support for things like MySQL and Sockets.

 General
 -------